trinsic-id/sdk/README.md

 You can find our platform's documentation at [docs.trinsic.id](https://docs.trinsic.id)

+## Getting started

+> [!TIP]
+> Each backend sample wraps the `/ui-web/samples/` sample as the frontend, including Widget, Hosted and Advanced sessions.

+1. Retrieve your auth token from the Trinsic Dashboard
+1. Configure `localhost:3000` as an approved redirect url in your app's settings in the dashboard.
+1. Configure it either as environment variable (`TRINSIC_ACCESS_TOKEN`) or in your backend stack's sample `.env` file.
+1. Go to your preferred backend stack's sample (`/language/samples/server`) and run the backend using `start.sh`. _Note this assumes you have the toolchain working locally, inspect the `start.sh` file to see the required steps_.
+1. Explore the API and it's capabilities by navigating to [localhost:3000](http://localhost:3000).

 ## API Libraries

 Use these libraries in your backend to communicate with the Trinsic API.